GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_I.md

 mv call_rates.imiss CALL_RATES_ALL_SAMPLES.txt
 ```

-NOTE:
+NOTES:
-All call rates outliers are in CALL_RATE_OUTLIERS.txt
+- All call rates outliers are in CALL_RATE_OUTLIERS.txt
-Open file call_rates.imiss and F_MISS - 1 = callrate
+- Open file call_rates.imiss and F_MISS - 1 = callrate
-All call rates saved in CALL_RATES_ALL_SAMPLES.txt
+- All call rates saved in CALL_RATES_ALL_SAMPLES.txt
-Removed intermediate files
+- Removed intermediate files

 ---
 <a id="2"></a>